‘Swing Time’, Part One, Chapter 2

 BILLY

-Yeah, well, those music bands weren’t playing proper jazz music.
+Yeah, well, those music bands weren’t playing proper jazz music, were they?
 It didn’t feel nostalgic nor relaxing.
 It felt hard and churned up.
 I like jazz music to be pleasant.

 NYSSA

 I wouldn’t mind dancing.
-So many people got on the dance floor before we did.
+So many people got onto the dance floor before we did.

 BILLY

 Don’t worry, sweetheart.
-I’ll have you swept off your feet before you know it.
+I’ll sweep you off your feet before you know it!

 NYSSA